mgalvizo/workopia-app/README.md

 PHP app that implements the following:

+- Index entry point
 - Controllers for each route
 - Views for each route
+- Public directory for assets and entrypoint
+- Partial files for UI split
+- Helper functions
+- Router Class
+- Database Class
+- Database configuration
+- Routes configuration